William-LP/ATB/readme.txt

 ------------------

     This program can be run on a LINUX OS (certified for Debian and Mint).
-    Some additional components could be install for a good execution of several scripts.
+    Some additional components could be installed for a good execution of several scripts.
-    These programs are describe in the next section.
+    These programs are described in the next section.

 IV.
 Recommended modules